New Circles Community Services

 Finances

-New Circles reported donations of $1.1m in F2021.
-Administrative costs are 6% of revenues (less investment income) and fundraising costs are 9% of donations.
-This results in total overhead spending of 15%.
-For every dollar donated, 85 cents go to the cause.
-This falls within Ci’s reasonable range for overhead spending.
+Administrative costs are 7% of revenues (less investment income) and fundraising costs are 10% of donations.
+This results in total overhead spending of 16%.
+For every dollar donated, 84 cents go to the cause.
+This is within Ci’s reasonable range for overhead spending.

 This charity profile is an update that has been sent to New Circles Community Services for review.
 Changes and edits may be forthcoming.